No Bed of Roses: Production

-Casting

-Irrfan Khan was cast in to play the lead role opposite Nusrat Imrose Tisha.
-Rokeya Prachy and Parno Mittra later joined the film in a supporting role.
-This marks Khan's 10th international film.

 Filming

 Principal photography began in March 2016 in Dhaka.
 Filming locations include Chittagong Hill Tracts, Sylhet, and Dhaka.
 On 17 March 2016, Irrfan Khan arrived in Dhaka, Bangladesh to scout for filming locations.

 Internationally acclaimed director Farooki describes No Bed of Roses as a family story of loss and regain.
 Regarding the film Khan said, "When I saw his first film 'Ant Story', it immediately got me interested.
 I was impressed with his approach, style, and the way he unravels the story ...
 His works carry a strong humane angle, which is why his characters are multi layered."

 Release

 No Bed of Roses had its world premiere at the Shanghai International Film Festival on 25 June 2017.
 After months of waiting for clearance, the film was finally announced to be released on 27 October 2017 in Bangladesh and India.
 Talks were on with distributors of respective countries whether it can be released in Australia and Singapore on 27 October.